 Waterbury Expungement Lawyer

-Serving Clients throughout New Haven, Hartford & Litchfield Counties
+Comprehensive Expungement Assistance in New Haven, Hartford & Litchfield Counties

 At the Law Offices of Michael T. Barrett, we understand that a person’s criminal history is not indicative of who they are as a person.
 There are many circumstances where a person is caught at the wrong place at the wrong time, resulting in a criminal charge that follows them around for years to come.
 Depending on the charge, our Waterbury criminal defense lawyer may be able to help you apply to have those crimes pardoned and erased from your record.
 Find out by calling for a free consultation.